Secrets To Successful Breastfeeding

 Watch what you eat!

 Remember to breathe and enjoy every second you have with your baby because it goes by so quickly!

 HANG IN THERE!!!

-Just remember that it really is one of the best gifts that you can give your child, even if you are only able to do it for a short time.
+Just remember that breastfeeding really is one of the best gifts that you can give your child, even if you are only able to do it for a short time.
 So be proud of yourself for sticking it out this long and remember you can always contact your local La Leche League or a lactation consultant for support.

-Need More Help?
+Need More BREASTFEEDING Help?

 If you need more help and would like step by step information on how to breastfeed your baby with The Ultimate Breastfeeding Class!

 For more of my favorite breastfeeding must haves, click the photo below!